absa-subatomic-legacy/subatomic-documentation/docs/user-guide/create-a-project.md

 Re-assign the values if necessary and submit when ready.

+> Tenants allow projects spanning multiple bitbucket projects, teams and actual business groupings to be connected.

 ## **Linking a Bitbucket Project**
 You should now be presented with options to link or create a Bitbucket project to associate to the Subatomic project, and an option to create the necessary OpenShift environments.